leewaiho/Clean-Architecture-zh/docs/ch8.md

 We accomplish this by partitioning the processes into classes, and separating those classes into components, as shown by the double lines in the diagram in Figure 8.2.
 In this figure, the component at the upper left is the Controller.
 At the upper right, we have the Interactor.
 At the lower right, there is the Database.
 Finally, at the lower left, there are four components that represent the Presenters and the Views.

-Image
-Figure 8.2 Partitioning the processes into classes and separating the classes into components
+<Figures figure="8-2">Partitioning the processes into classes and separating the classes into components</Figures>

 Classes marked with `<I>` are interfaces; those marked with `<DS>` are data structures.
 Open arrowheads are using relationships.
 Closed arrowheads are implements or inheritance relationships.